-The links below are to some of the sites that I have been involved in and which are still visible on the web.
-If you are interested in the kind of work that I do and would like to discuss your web site needs, or alternatively use the contact form.
+The links below are to some of the sites that I have been involved in and which might still be visible on the web.
+But I have stopped doing this sort of work now, having taken up translation in my old age!

 Sites running off Apache servers, with a mixture of PHP, Perl and MySQL thrown in